Project-OSmOSE/APLOSE/README.md

 **APLOSE** first purpose is to help the marine bioacoustic research community in their studies.
 Its usage can be extended to all kind of acoustic studies.
-It can also be used to create reference dataset of AI or to check detectors output.
+It can also be used to create reference datasets for AI or to check detector outputs.

 **APLOSE** allows to create participative annotation campaign where many users can annotate your data, without the need of sending hard-drives.
 The annotation process can consist